r7uw6mexx2d6a8g7bex8x0tg6nh71/notrace.email-rewrite/README.md

 ---

-# Notrace.email Rebuild
+# Notrace.email Website Rewrite

-This repository hosts a complete rewrite of the [notrace.email](https://notrace.email) website, developed with [Next.js](https://nextjs.org) and bootstrapped using [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).
+This repository contains a full rewrite of the [notrace.email](https://notrace.email) website, rebuilt with [Next.js](https://nextjs.org) using the [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app) starter.

 ---

+## About This Project

+I am actively rewriting the notrace.email website to improve its code quality, structure, and performance, with the goal of contributing to the official dev team.
+This rewrite aims to modernize the codebase using best practices in Next.js development while maintaining the core functionality and design.

+---

-## 🚀 Getting Started
+## Getting Started

-Kick off your local development server by running one of the following commands:
+To run this project locally:

 ```bash
 npm run dev